 Key issue Potential influence of the Local Plan Possible role of the Local Plan Population levels, including aging population Specialist housing for retired people, both "sheltered" housing and less specialised housing for the "young" retired; Nursing homes for very elderly or infirm people; Additions to private homes for older people; The provision of private housing suitable for older people The North Warwickshire Local Plan will be able to contribute to this issue by ensuring an appropriate mix of residential development potentially including the following types of development.
 House prices compared to low average income The North Warwickshire Local Plan will need to identify the objectively assessed need for housing in the Borough and to play a role in assisting with the provision of new homes to meet local needs for affordable and other housing requirements.
-Homelessness Whilst meeting the general housing target is important, the North Warwickshire Local Plan will also have to work to Supply of affordable houses support successful housing markets where new housing development is integrated with existing communities.
+Homelessness Whilst meeting the general housing target is important, the Supply of affordable houses North Warwickshire Local Plan will also have to work to support successful housing markets where new housing development is integrated with existing communities.
 New housing will also have to meet local needs in terms of affordability, location, size and type.
-Employment Provision Seek the provision of high-quality jobs in a range of sectors and types of employment.
 Average life expectancy and infant mortality rate The key issues are increasing the availability of and improving access to health facilities, as well as to other facilities (cultural, leisure and recreational) which contribute to well being.
 Healthy Lifestyles The Local Plan should provide policies which support healthy behaviours and reductions in health inequalities.
-It should enhance the physical and mental health of the community and, where appropriate, encourage: Active healthy lifestyles that are made easy through the pattern of development, good urban design, good access to local services and facilities; green open space and safe places for active play and food growing, and is accessible by walking and cycling and public transport.
+It should enhance the physical and mental health of the community and, where appropriate, encourage: Active healthy lifestyles that are made easy through the pattern of development, good urban design, good access to local services and facilities; green open space and safe plac for active play and food growing, and is accessible by walkin and cycling and public transport.
 The creation of healthy living environments for people of all ages which supports social interaction.
 It meets the needs of children and young people to grow and develop, as well as being adaptable to the needs of an increasingly elderly population and those with dementia and other sensory or mobility impairments.
 New residential development accessible to facilities Major Key sustainability issues for the North Warwickshire Local Plan will be making essential services and job opportunities easily accessible to new residential development - either by foot or public transport.
 This emphasises the role of the town centres together with providing opportunities to make linked trips and providing high trip generating uses in areas where there is a choice of transport modes will also be important.